 - A smart and well thought out test is important, you want to learn something, even if you fail.

-Below is a lightly edited transcript of Episode 31 of the Inevitable Success Podcast with Damian and special guest Stephen Yu.
+Below is a lightly edited transcript of Episode 31 of the Inevitable Success Podcast.

-Damian: So in today’s episode Stephen Yu and I are going to be talking about different ways that you can test to improve your marking program.
+Damian: Today’s episode is about different ways that you can test to improve your marking program.
 So for example, you know, we’re big proponents of the champion/challenger methodology, basically always having an incumbent winning approach to all of your marketing that you’re constantly challenging and we always prefer to do this in a testable format.
 Now that said, sometimes the metrics that come back not so clear, sometimes you look at the wrong metrics.
 So today we want to go a little bit deeper as to how would you determine if you have a winner or not?

 Stephen: Of course, and I’ve been saying this for a long time, that test results are not baseball scores.
 In a baseball match, with the World Series going on right now, well if you won by one run that’s fine.
 It’s a one-run game, maybe it was a pitchers duel.
 But in testing it’s not like that, it has to be statistically valid.
 In other words, there has to be a significant enough difference, that you really set a new course in whenever you do.